yatfanlau/Data-Science-Coding-Challenge-Loan-Default-Prediction/README.md

 Loan default prediction is an important issue for many banks and financial institutions, as significant losses can occur if borrowers default.
 This repository contains code for a data science challenge on Coursera aimed at predicting loan defaults using a real-world dataset.

 ## Model Training Process

 This section outlines the process for training a stacking ensemble model, which combines predictions from multiple base models using a meta-model.
-The base models include XGBoost, CatBoost, and LightGBM, and we utilize logistic regression as our meta-model.
+The base models include XGBoost, CatBoost, and Random Forest, and we utilize logistic regression as our meta-model.
 The following steps detail the model training and prediction process:

 ### 1. Hyperparameter Optimization for Base Models

-- **Objective**: Optimize the hyperparameters of each base model (XGBoost, CatBoost, LightGBM) to achieve the best performance.
+- **Objective**: Optimize the hyperparameters of each base model (XGBoost, CatBoost, Random Forest) to achieve the best performance.
 - **Data**: Use the `train.csv` dataset for training.
 - **Methodology**: Employ Bayesian optimization to systematically search for the optimal set of parameters for each model.
 This method uses prior probability distributions of the parameters and updates them based on evaluation results.
   - Define a suitable range and distribution for each hyperparameter.